mhostetter/galois/docs/basic-usage/element-representation.rst

 Set the display mode
 --------------------

-The field element display mode can be set at :ref:`Galois field array class` construction by passing the `display` keyword argument to the :func:`~galois.GF` class factory.
+The field element display mode can be set during :obj:`~galois.FieldArray` subclass creation by passing the `display` keyword argument to the :func:`~galois.GF` class factory.

 .. ipython:: python